David Caldwell (safety)

-David Alexander Caldwell (born May 19, 1987) is an American football safety who is currently a free agent.
-He played college football at William & Mary.
+David Alexander Caldwell (born May 19, 1987) is an American former professional football player who was a safety in the National Football League (NFL).
+He played college football for the William & Mary Tribe.

 A native of Montclair, New Jersey, Caldwell graduated from Montclair High School before spending a postgraduate year at the Lawrenceville School.

 Professional career

 Indianapolis Colts

-After going undrafted in the 2010 NFL Draft, Caldwell signed with the Indianapolis Colts as an undrafted free agent on April 30, 2010.
+After going undrafted in the 2010 NFL draft, Caldwell signed with the Indianapolis Colts as an undrafted free agent on April 30, 2010.
 He started 13 games at strong safety during the 2011 Regular Season and made 67 tackles.

-On August 26, 2012, the Indianapolis Colts waived Caldwell and he is currently an NFL free agent.
+On August 26, 2012, the Colts waived Caldwell and he is currently an NFL free agent.

+New York Giants

 On January 8, 2013, Caldwell signed with the New York Giants.

 On August 31, 2013, Caldwell did not make the 53-man roster for the Giants, and was waived.

 Hamilton Tiger-Cats

 On March 28, 2014, he signed with the Hamilton Tiger-Cats.